-If you’re running a business, it can be easy to focus on the money owed to you without giving much thought to your own credit rating.
+If you’re running a business, it can be easy to focus on the business finance money owed to you without giving much thought to your own credit rating for UK SMEs.
 But having a healthy credit score is vital to keeping your finances in order.
-Your credit history might be checked in all sorts of situations, such as if you apply for a traditional bank loan or overdraft, apply for a mortgage to buy new business premises or consider using invoice factoring to regulate your income.
+Your credit history might be checked in all sorts of situations, such as if you apply for a traditional bank loan or overdraft, apply for a mortgage to buy new business loan premises or consider using best invoice factoring company to regulate your income in UK.

 Unfortunately, there are many myths about credit scores and how to boost them, so here we separate the facts from the fabrications to help you rate highly!